iltempe/thetempMixAi/README.md

 # English Instructions

 ## Description
-LogicMixAI is a Python project that uses Google's generative AI models for analysis and testing.
+ThetempMixAi is a Python project that uses Google's generative AI models for analysis and testing.
 The repository contains scripts for automated analysis and model testing.

 ## Project Structure
 - `analize.py`: Main script for analysis using Google's generative AI models.